ohrrpgce/ohrrpgce/hwhisper/README.txt

 --------------------------------------------------------

-HSSED was written in Python+PyGTK by James Paige.
+HWhisper was written in Python+PyGTK by James Paige.

 It is derived from Micah Carrick's simple text editor. http://www.micahcarrick.com/12-24-2007/gtk-glade-tutorial-part-1.html

+Undo support is provided by Florian Heinle's UndoableBuffer module